 EXPERIENCE

-During Jaguar LEAP, you’ll participate in exciting events hosted by the Center for Student Engagement and Intercultural Programs, both near campus and in downtown Chicago.
+During Jaguar LEAP, whether you choose to live on campus or not, you’ll participate in exciting events hosted by the Center for Student Engagement and Intercultural Programs, both near campus and in downtown Chicago.

 You’ll also get a chance to explore and meet the amenities and people that make up GovState, such as: